-Appropriate assessment of the participant's strengths and deficiencies is the key to ensure that participants establish realistic vocational goals and are job ready at completion of training.
+Appropriate assessment of the participant's strengths and deficiencies is key to ensuring that participants establish realistic vocational goals and are job-ready at completion of training.
 Specific assessment services will include evaluation of educational level, employability, aptitudes, abilities, and interests.
 The results of this assessment will be an individual plan for achieving the participant's employment and related goals.
 The plan will detail employment goals, vocational training, job experience, counseling, education and other supportive services to be provided.
-Project staff and trained school counselors from area vocational-technical centers provide counseling to participants on an on-going basis.
-Personal counseling assists participants to resolve many problems which present barriers to employment.
+Project staff and trained school counselors from area vocational-technical centers provide counseling to participants on an ongoing basis.
+Personal counseling helps participants resolve many problems that present barriers to employment.
 Vocational counseling, of equal importance, is also provided.
 The Individual Employment Plan will enable program staff to accurately assess participant training and supportive service needs.

 All participants have access to educational classroom training based on their expressed needs and initial assessment results.
 Participants who need occupational skills are enrolled in approved vocational classes, at local comprehensive high schools, vocational technical centers and adult schools.
 This enables participants to gain the skills which will make them job ready and enable them to succeed in the work force.
 Employability skills are also provided.
 To meet the needs of participants who have a literacy level of 0-8, the Program will provide a comprehensive and individualized curriculum of English-as-a-Second Language, remedial education and pre-vocational training.
 For participants with a literacy level above eighth grade, training will include remedial education in combination with either occupational skills training, work experience or on-the-job training (OJT).